dyo/dyo/README.md

 will create ```<div class="card" data-id="1234" checked>Text<div>```

 ##animation

+given an end state "a class", you can "FLIP" animate an Element.

 ```javascript
 animate(El, [](transforms), 200(time), 'end'(class), '0,0.2,0.2,0'(cubic-easing))
 ```

-can be used within a render follows
+can be used within a render as follows

 ```javascript
 render: function () {